MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-authenticate-crossplat.md

 > [!NOTE]
 > All the credentials referred to in this article pertain to accounts that have been established on the UNIX or Linux computer, not to the Operations Manager accounts that are configured during the installation of Operations Manager.
 Contact your system administrator for credentials and authentication information.

-For detailed instructions for specifying credentials and configuring accounts, see [How to set credentials for accessing UNIX and Linux computers](manage-security-create-crossplat-credentials.md).
+For detailed instructions for specifying credentials and configuring accounts, see [Set credentials for accessing UNIX and Linux computers](manage-security-create-crossplat-credentials.md).

 ## Authentication on the UNIX or Linux computer